top of page

 Agriculture

-My cropland north of Grand Island is ready for corn planting the first week of May.
+Farmers are a critical part of the economy of America and particularly of Nebraska.
+It's a cliché, but the saying "If you have eaten today, thank a farmer" isn't wrong.
+My cropland north of Grand Island was planted in beans the first week of May.
 I am very concerned about the welfare of all of our farmers and agricultural workers.

 Having grown up on a farm and having a life-long interest in agriculture, I have to stand up and be counted on these incredibly serious threats that are coming, not from outside our nation, but from within our own administration.

-I think that we have bad policy that is going to have worse consequences.
-And all this is thoughtless irresponsibility is rubber-stamped without appropriate Congressional oversight or approval.
+This is bad policy which is having worse consequences.
+And all this thoughtless irresponsibility is rubber-stamped without appropriate Congressional oversight or approval.

-Downstream effects of the cancelling of USAID which allows farmers to send their surpluses to countries that need them, giving farmers an income while making sure that our agriculture production is stable.
+• Downstream effects of the cancelling of USAID which allowed farmers to send their surpluses to countries that need them, giving them an income while making sure that our agriculture production is stable.

 It's 2017 again only worse, and our farmers are again going to take the brunt of this.
 The tariffs on soybeans brought in the last time Trump was in government decimated the massive Chinese market for American soybeans, which has not recovered.